 As a general rule of thumb, most horror/sci-fi sequels aren't really that great (with the obvious exception of Aliens and Evil Dead II), but Ghostbusters II, while not surpassing the first film, is definitely still as good as the original.
 Probably the biggest contribution to this is the fact that the same creative team (Reitman, Ramis and Aykroyd) as the original helmed this project and that the core cast remains the same (even Annie Potts as secretary Janine Melnitz).
 The script and the jokes are definitely as strong this time around, and the romance between Louis (Moranis) and Janine is pretty entertaining to watch.
 If all sequels were this solid, I wouldn't be as opposed to them.
 FINAL GRADE: A-

--Halloween III: Season of the Witch (1982) Written & Directed by Tommy Lee Wallace
+Monday, October 22nd-Halloween III: Season of the Witch (1982) Written & Directed by Tommy Lee Wallace

 Stars Tom Atkins, Stacey Nelkin, Dan O' Herlihy